scandum/quadsort/README.md

 - [wolfsort](https://github.com/scandum/wolfsort) is a hybrid radixsort / quadsort with improved performance on random data.
 It's mostly a proof of concept that only work on unsigned 32 and 64 bit integers.

 - [fluxsort](https://github.com/scandum/wolfsort) is a hybrid partition / quadsort with improved performance on random data.
 It doesn't have its own project page and is just tossed in with the other sorts in the wolfsort benchmark.
 It has performance similar to gridsort.

-- [octosort](https://github.com/scandum/octosort) is based on quadsort and [WikiSort](https://github.com/BonzaiThePenguin/WikiSort).
-It operates with O(1) memory with performance similar but slower than quadsort.

 Visualization
 -------------